AFCMS/AFCM_PP/README.md

 ## Workflow

-You need the "Hack Nerd Font" font installed for the profile picture to render properly.
+You need the [Hack Nerd Font](https://github.com/ryanoasis/nerd-fonts) font installed for the profile picture to render properly.

 To modify the profile picture, you need to edit the files in `./src` using Inkscape.